The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Hungary: Gwen Kozlowski of Exeter International.

 July and August: You will have to put up with the heat and the crowds—the city is the start or end point for hundreds of Danube cruises every year.
 Whatever you do, avoid the Hungarian Grand Prix, generally held in late July or early August, when hotels charge their highest rates and have very rigid cancellation policies.

 Going with just any old cab driver.
 Before you arrive in Budapest, book a reservation with Fotaxi, the authorized taxi service at the airport, or go to its booth at the exit of terminal 2A or 2B.
 Its fixed rates to the city center are very reasonable, and you can use your credit card—a great convenience, since Hungary isn’t on the euro and few guests arrive with forints.
-(Tip: Get them at an ATM; letting a shopkeeper do the exchange will result in a less than ideal rate.)
+(Tip: Get them at an ATM; letting a shopkeeper do the exchange will result in a less-than-ideal rate.)

 Planning a busy sightseeing schedule for August 20.
 It’s THE most important national holiday of the year and most museums are closed.
 If you’re okay having a day at leisure, though, it’s a festive time to be in Budapest and there are fireworks on the Danube that evening.

-Taxis are not as bad about overcharging as they are in some places, but make sure the meter is working and be very clear about where you are heading or you might get a little “city tour” on the way to your destination.
+Taxis are not as bad about overcharging as they are in some places, but make sure the meter is working and be very clear about where you are heading, or you might get a little “city tour” on the way to your destination.

 BitKnights‘ free language app offers translation help offline (available for Android, iPhone, and more).

-SmartCity Budapest is also good for offline maps.
+SmartCity Budapest is good for offline maps.

 Tip in cash (any currency works).
 About 10 percent for restaurants is just fine.